Publishing Prize supporting information

 Prize winners will receive a £250 prize, and have their proposed monograph celebrated at the Early Career Prize event.
 The prize can also be listed on the prize winners’ academic CV.

-The Leeds Early Career Publishing Prize is organised in conjunction with White Rose University Press (WRUP), the open access (OA) press supported by the Universities of Leeds, Sheffield and York.
 Prize winners will see their monograph proposal taken through the full WRUP commissioning process (including peer review), with the WRUP Editorial Board commissioning those monographs which meet their rigorous requirements.
 Part of the prize will see any publishing fees paid, and commissioned authors will be fully supported through the publishing process.

 When is submission open?

-The 2020 prize competition is open for submissions from 10 February–30 September 2020.
+The 2025 prize competition is open for submissions from 24 February to 30 September 2025.

 Who is eligible?

-We cannot accept submissions from those who have already published or have secured agreement to publish work based on their thesis.
+We unfortunately cannot accept submissions from those who have already published or have secured agreement to publish work based on their thesis.

 What is needed to apply?